 More accurately titled A Master Plan for the Gateway Segment of the Minnesota Wisconsin Boundary State Trail, this plan established the vision for the initial construction of the Gateway State Trail, including a desire to extend the trail into the "downtown area" of Saint Paul, though a preferred alignment for this extension was not identified.
-The plan identified the southwestern terminus of the trail near Arlington Avenue, though the trail has since been extended as far south as Cayuga Street.
-In conjunction with the MnDOT I-35E Cayuga Interchange project, the Gateway Trail will be extended approximately 0.7 miles south to University Avenue by 2016.
+The plan identified the southwestern terminus of the trail near Arlington Avenue, though the trail has since been extended as far south as University Avenue.
+This document has not been adopted by the City Council and is not an addendum to the Saint Paul Comprehensive Plan.

-4.9 Metropolitan Council
+4.6 Metropolitan Council